 You can also pursue simultaneous Bachelor’s Degrees from the College of Engineering and the College of Literature, Science, and the Arts.
 General requirements for a combined degree with LSA are described fully in the CoE Bulletin under Combined Degree Requirements.

 Candidates for a Bachelor of Science in Engineering (B.S.E.) and Bachelor of Science (B.S.) or Bachelor of Arts (B.A) in LS&A must:

 - satisfy the requirements of one of the degree programs in the College of Engineering

 - take a minimum of 90 credit hours of work in LS&A, satisfy the distribution requirements of LS&A, and fulfill the concentration requirements for one of the LS&A programs; and

 - have a cumulative grade point average of 2.00 or higher.

-If you are considering pursuing simultaneous degrees in Chemical Engineering and Chemistry, please make appointments with an advisor in the ChE Undergraduate Program Advisor and a chemistry advisor.
+If you are considering pursuing simultaneous degrees in Chemical Engineering and Chemistry, please make appointments with the ChE Undergraduate Program Advisor and a chemistry advisor.